 Has a citrus taste like lemon or lime.
 Less body and sweetness than Bourbon.

-2. Quality Grinding
+2. Purchase a Quality Grinder

-Ask any barista and they will tell you the importance of having a good quality grind to get the best coffee.
+Ask any barista, and they will tell you the importance of having a good quality grind to get the best coffee.
 Poor quality grinding will give you a coffee grind with a lot of different grind sizes which will affect how the flavor of the coffee is extracted during the brewing process.

 Although it is preferred that you freshly grind coffee whenever you brew coffee, it would be better to get your coffee bean supplier to pre-grind for you if you don't have a quality grinder at home.

-3. Coffee Storage
+3. Properly Store Your Coffee

-4. Brewing Water
+4. Brew Your Water Correctly

 Water is a very important factor affecting the quality of your coffee as more than 90% of your regular coffee is made up of water.
 The worst thing to do is to use water from the tap to make coffee (which many of us are guilty of that).
-This is because tap water can contain impurities such as minerals, metals and salts, and these impurities can alter the taste of your coffee as they do give some distinct taste to the water alone.
+This is because tap water can contain impurities such as minerals, metals, and salts, and these impurities can alter the taste of your coffee as they do give some distinct taste to the water alone.

 Therefore, it is best to use filtered water to get the best coffee taste.
-Besides ensuring that you get a smoother and richer tasting coffee, using filtered water can also help to protect your coffee machines - as impurities in tap water can create a lime scale build up and clog your machine.
+Besides ensuring that you get a smoother and richer tasting coffee, using filtered water can also help to protect your coffee machines - as impurities in tap water can create a limescale build-up and clog your machine.
 However, if getting a water filter is a little over your budget, you can always use bottled water to brew coffee.

-Also remember to use fresh water at every brew - don't use water that has been sitting in your coffee machine or kettle for a while.
+Also, remember to use fresh water at every brew; don't use water that has been sitting in your coffee machine or kettle for a while.

-5. Brewing Temperature
+5. Find the Right Brewing Temperature

-The ideal temperature of the water to get the best coffee brew depends on the size of your grind (e.g. course or fine), the brewing method (e.g. using a Moka pot or French press) and how roasted or dark your coffee beans are.
+The ideal temperature of the water to get the best coffee brew depends on the size of your grind (e.g. coarse or fine), the brewing method (e.g. using a Moka pot or French press) and how roasted or dark your coffee beans are.
 A general pointer is to use cooler temperature for darker roasted beans as using very hot water can make the brew taste more bitter/burnt.